Fish Photos, Fishing Info, Angling, Catching Fish, Cooking Fish

 Mantis shrimp can be eaten raw as sashimi or a sushi topping.
 Cooked Mantis Shrimp is similar to lobsters in taste and texture.
 See Recipes for Crustaceans - any lobster, shrimp, crayfish, bugs & crab recipe is suitable for Mantis Shrimp.

 How long to cook mantis shrimp?
 For 1 kg green (raw) shrimp.
 Bring 2 1⁄2 litres of water to the boil, add 2 tablespoons of sea salt.
-Add prawns to boiling water.
+Add shrimp to boiling water.
 Cook for 3-4 minutes.
-Prawns are done when they float to the top of the water.
-To test, take out a prawn and hold it to the light, it is cooked when the flesh has shrunk from the shell slightly and the prawn looks translucent.
+Shrimp are done when they float to the top of the water.
+To test, take out a shrimp and hold it to the light, it is cooked when the flesh has shrunk from the shell slightly and the prawn looks translucent.
 When they’re done, remove them from the boiling water and place in a big bowl of iced water to cool them.

 Commercial Fishing for Mantis Shrimp: